php-webdriver/php-webdriver/README.md

 Each command is just the name of a function call, and each additional path is just another chained function call.
 The function parameter is then either an array() if the command takes JSON parameters, or an individual primitive if it takes a URL parameter.

-The functions return value is exactly what is returned from the server as part of the protocol definition.
+The function's return value is exactly what is returned from the server as part of the protocol definition.
 If an error is returned, the function will throw the appropriate WebDriverException instance.

 ##  SIMPLE EXAMPLES